Barramundi: Description

-Lifecycle
+Life cycle

 The barramundi feeds on crustaceans, molluscs, and smaller fish (including its own species); juveniles feed on zooplankton.

 The barramundi is euryhaline, but stenothermal.
 It inhabits rivers and descends to estuaries and tidal flats to spawn.
 In areas remote from fresh water, purely marine populations may become established.

 At the start of the monsoon, males migrate downriver to meet females, which lay very large numbers of eggs (several millions each).
 The adults do not guard the eggs or the fry, which require brackish water to develop.

 The species is sequentially hermaphroditic, with most individuals maturing as males and becoming female after at least one spawning season; most of the larger specimens are therefore female.
 Fish held in captivity sometimes demonstrate features atypical of fish in the wild; they change sex at a smaller size, exhibit a higher proportion of protogyny and some males do not undergo sexual inversion.

 Recreational fishing

 Prized by anglers and sport-fishing enthusiasts for their good fighting ability, barramundi are reputed to be good at avoiding fixed nets and are best caught on lines and with fishing lures.
 In Australia, the barramundi is used to stock freshwater reservoirs for recreational fishing.

 These "impoundment barramundi", as they are known by anglers, have grown in popularity as a "catch and release" fish.
 Popular stocked barramundi impoundments include Lake Tinaroo near Cairns in the Atherton Tablelands, Lake Proserpine west of Proserpine, Queensland, Teemburra Dam near Mackay, Lake Moondarra near Mount Isa, Lake Awoonga near Gladstone, and Lake Monduran south of Lake Awoonga.